But everyone knows that sweet snacks are even better with a salty chaser!

 The salty trifecta of chips, plastic cheese, and seasoned ground beef is perfection!
 And if you’re looking to add to it — try washing them down with a margarita, of course!

 Want some less-fussy nachos?
-Head over to Casey’s Corner for an awesome version with just nacho cheese — or with chili and cheese!
 We’re also fans of the versions at Big River Grill and ESPN Club on the Boadwalk.
 Where do you find your favorite nachos in Disney World?

 Tomato Basil Soup